Homo neanderthalensis: How Science Got it Wrong

 The “Goddess Mother” stone.

 Just a few years later, I discovered some truth in my fantasies.
-A local museum was exhibiting a large rock found in the vineyards nearby with beautifully carved images created about 5000 years ago and representing a female figure.
+A local museum was exhibiting a large rock found in nearby vineyards, with beautifully carved images dating to about 5000 years ago that depict a female figure.
 The “Goddess Mother” stone, as it is called, was found in 1940.
-With several other similar stones it is displayed at the local archeological museum, Antiquarium Tellinum, located at Palazzo Besta in Teglio.
+With several other similar stones, it is displayed at the local archeological museum, Antiquarium Tellinum, located at Palazzo Besta in Teglio.
 Maybe I was right, a long time ago someone, not a Neanderthal, lived in that cave!

-My fascination with early humans and more recently with the Neanderthals never faded.
-I kept reading books, like The Humans Who Went Extinct by Clive Finlayson, and articles about early humans, Neanderthal, and the evolution of human species.
+My fascination with early humans and, more recently, with the Neanderthals never faded.
+I kept reading books, like The Humans Who Went Extinct by Clive Finlayson, and articles about early humans, Neanderthals, and the evolution of the human species.
 A few years ago, I did a 23andMe test to analyze my DNA.
 The result came back, confirming that, like many Europeans, I am at least 3% Neanderthal.
 Yes, Neanderthals are not extinct, they are among us, and I’m (partially) one of them!

 My fascination with early humans never faded.